aenglebert/polycam/README.md

 The list of selected images should be provided in a txt file (the list of 2000 randomly selected images used for the paper is provided by default in "images.txt")

-The saliency maps can be either generated using the provided scripts or downloaded from the link https://polycam.ddns.net/npz.zip (Anonymous website for the review process) and are assumed by default to be in a folder named "npz".
+The saliency maps can be either generated using the provided scripts or downloaded from the link https://polycam.ddns.net and are assumed by default to be in a folder named "npz".

-The faithfulness measurements can be generated using the scripts or downloaded from https://polycam.ddns.net/csv.zip.
+The faithfulness measurements can be generated using the scripts or downloaded from https://polycam.ddns.net.
 The files are assumed by default to be in a folder named "csv".

 Note that optional dependencies could be required for specific notebooks (mentioned at the beginning of the notebook if required), e.g., widget for a GUI interactive visualization